West Sussex: Communications and transport

-The M23 Motorway runs from London to the south of Crawley.
+The M23 motorway runs from London to the south of Crawley.
 The A23 and A24 roads run from London to Brighton and Worthing respectively with the A29 a little further west ending in Bognor Regis.
 Other major roads are the A272 which runs east to west through the middle of the county and the A27 which does the same but closer to the coast.
 The A259 is a local alternate route to the A27 in the eastern coastal strip.

 Gatwick Airport, which handled over 33 million passengers and had over 250,000 aircraft movements in 2011, is located within the borders of Crawley, and is the second largest airport in the United Kingdom.
-There is also a considerably smaller local airport at Shoreham and a grass airfield handling light aircraft and helicopters at Goodwood.
-There are three main railway routes: the Brighton Main Line, the Arun Valley Line and the West Coastway Line.
-The Portsmouth Direct Line serves and occasionally enters the westernmost part of West Sussex, although it has no railway stations in the county.
+There is also a considerably smaller local airport at Shoreham Airport and a grass airfield handling light aircraft and helicopters at Chichester/Goodwood Airport.
+There are three main railway routes: the Brighton Main Line, the Arun Valley line and the West Coastway line.
+The Portsmouth Direct line serves and occasionally enters the westernmost part of West Sussex, although it has no railway stations in the county.

 Politics

 Members of Parliament

-Since the 2015 general election, West Sussex has been represented entirely by Conservative Members of Parliament (MPs).
+Since the 2024 general election, West Sussex has been represented by Three Conservative, three Labour and three Liberal Democrat Members of Parliament (MPs).

 County Council

 West Sussex County Council (WSCC) is the authority that governs the non-metropolitan county of West Sussex.
 The county contains 7 district and borough councils (Adur, Arun, Chichester, Crawley, Horsham, Mid Sussex and Worthing), and 159 town, parish and neighbourhood councils.

-West Sussex County Council has 71 councillors; the majority of them being Conservative.
-There are 46 Conservative councillors, 10 UK Independence Party, 8 Liberal Democrats, 6 Labour Party councillors and 1 Independent councillor.
-The Chief Executive and his team of executive directors are responsible for the day-to-day running of the council.
+West Sussex County Council has 70 councillors; the majority of them being Conservative.
+There are 40 Conservative councillors, 10 Liberal Democrats, 9 Labour Party councillors, 5 Green and Independent Alliance councillors, 4 Reform UK councillors, and 2 Independent.
+The Chief Executive and their team of executive directors are responsible for the day-to-day running of the council.

 West Sussex County Council is based at County Hall, Chichester and provides a large range of services including education, social services, fire and rescue, libraries, trading standards, town and country planning, refuse disposal and consumer services.